chanosky/PetCircleExam/README.md

  - [ ] Cross-env v7.1.3 or latest (will automatically be installed using the package.json file)
  - [ ] Form Data v4.0.1 or latest (will automatically be installed using the package.json file)

+ Another important prerequisite in order for us to run the script is to have the Best Buy API Playground app running in the background.
+This can be achieved by the following steps.

+ 1. Install NodeJS on your system.
+You can download the latest version from the official website: https://nodejs.org/en/download/.
+ 2. Open the installer and follow the prompts to install the Node.js.
+By default, the installer uses the Node.js distribution in C:\Program Files\nodejs.
+The installer should set the C:\Program Files\nodejs\bin directory in Window's PATH environment variable.
+Restart any open command prompts for the change to take effect.
+ 3. Verify installation is successful by running `node -v` in command line, verify npm is also available by running `npm -v`in the command line as well.
+Both should show their respective versions.

 ## How to run the API Automation Test

-Please see below the step-by-step procedure for fetching the API Automation Test for Best Buy API Playground script from GitHub, installing the necessary requirements, and running the script using the command line:
+Please see below the step-by-step procedure for fetching the API Automation Test suite for PetStore from GitHub, installing the necessary requirements, and running the script using the command line:

 1. Open a command prompt or terminal window and navigate to the directory where you want to store the script.
-2. Use the command `git clone` followed by the repository url to fetch the script from GitHub, for example: `https://github.com/chanosky/ServiceModuleAPITest.git` or just download the repository to your desired location.
+2. Use the command `git clone` followed by the repository url to fetch the script from GitHub, for example: `https://github.com/chanosky/PetCircleExam.git` or just download the repository to your desired location.
-3. Navigate into the cloned repository by using the command `cd yourrepository` (make sure you are in the `/ServiceModuleAPITest` folder.)
+3. Navigate into the cloned repository (make sure you are in the `/PetCircleExamTests` folder.)
 4. Install the necessary requirements by running the command `npm install`
 5. The test has multiple ways to run the automation tests, see commands below: